 Peter Volken Smidt – episode 3 – Electrifying a Contest 30

-Introduction Robust-MT Marine Technology BV
+Introduction Robust-MT Marine Technology BV.

-Those who cannot divide cannot multiply!
-We at Robust-MT Marine Technology BV believe that success is a combination of factors.
-Knowledge is just one of these, but it is useless without facilities, resources, capacities, etc. It is for this reason that we will never be frenetic about sharing knowledge or providing a platform to someone else who deserves it or when there are useful knowledge to be shared.
+He who cannot share cannot multiply!
+At Robust-MT Marine Technology BV, we believe that success is a combination of factors.
+Knowledge is just one of them, but it's useless without facilities, resources, capabilities, and so on.
+For this reason, we will never be complacent about sharing knowledge or providing a platform to someone who deserves it, or when there's useful knowledge to share.

 In episode 1, we met Peter Volken Smidt.
 In episode 2 , the engine of the Contest 30 was removed.
 In this episode, we read about how the Contest 30 "went dry."